Pegomastax

 Along with many other heterodontosaurids, Pegomastax is known from the upper Elliot Formation.
-Though of uncertain provenance it was probably from the middle of the section making it from the mid Sinemurian and older than all the other heterodontosaurids in the formation.
+Though of uncertain provenance, it was probably from the middle of the section, making it from the mid Sinemurian and older than all the other heterodontosaurids in the formation.
 It would have lived alongside an abundance of sauropodomorph taxa like Massospondylus, the ornithischian Lesothosaurus, and crocodylomorphs like Protosuchus, as well as the theropod Megapnosaurus and synapsids like Diarthrognathus and Pachygenelus.
-The fauna of the upper Elliot is more gracile than those of the lower Elliot, which probably reflects the drier climate at the time.
+The fauna of the upper Elliot is more gracile than that of the lower Elliot, which probably reflects the drier climate at the time.

 History of discovery

 A partial disarticulated skull of a new taxon of Heterodontosauridae was discovered in the 1966-1967 expedition to the Transkei District of Cape Province, South Africa, found in the upper Elliot Formation at the Voyizane (alternatively Voisana) locality.
 The specimen, given the accession number SAM-PK-K10488 was found alongside other heterodontosaurid material in Voisana, including the heterodontosaurid postcrania SAM-PK-K1328, the maxillae SAM-PK-K1326 and SAM-PK-K1334, the Heterodontosaurus juvenile skull SAM-PK-K10487, and the complete Heterodontosaurus skull and postcrania SAM-PK-K1332.
 The specimen SAM-PK-K10488 was identified as a new taxon by American paleontologist Paul Sereno in the 1980s, but remained undescribed until 2012, where designated it as the holotype specimen of the new taxon Pegomastax africanus.
 The genus name is derived from the Greek words pegos and mastax, meaning "strong jaw", while the species name is from the Latin for "pertaining to Africa".
 The species name was amended by Sereno later in 2012 to the feminine P. africana, following the feminine gender of the Greek word μάσταξ (mastax).